ferrocene/ferrocene/src/expressions.rst

   :t:`associated type` :std:`core::ops::Index::Output`.

 :dp:`fls_y3sduoma6q9v`
-If the :t:`indexed operand` is :t:`mutable` and the :t:`index
-expression` is evaluated in a :t:`mutable place expression context`, then
+If the :t:`indexed operand` is :t:`mutable` and the :t:`index expression` is evaluated in a :t:`mutable place expression context`, then LUKAS, what is a "mutable place expression context"?

 * :dp:`fls_pjmoo8mjgxz3`
   The :t:`index expression` is a :t:`mutable place expression`.